 Build a fence.
-If you don’t have one already, a fence can be an excellent way to keep unwanted visitors off your property.
+If you don’t have one already, installing a fence can be an excellent way to keep unwanted visitors off your property.
 Open chain-link or ornamental metal fencing tend to be preferable and are ideally secured into concrete to prevent lifting.
 Solid fences can be easier to climb and offer thieves a place to hide, though some homeowners prefer them for privacy and noise reduction.
-You can better secure them by having sharp pointed tops or, if you don’t mind rough barbed wire fencing.
+You can better secure them by having sharp pointed tops or, if you don’t mind a rough look, check out the cost of barbed wire fencing.

 Stow expensive items like grills, cars, and bikes in the garage.
 Though it may seem like a hassle to roll out the grill for every barbecue, leaving it out makes it an easy target for thieves.
 They don’t even have to enter your home to grab it, and if it’s got wheels it can be a breeze to sneak away with.
 If your area only offers street parking, always lock your car and be sure to park in a well-lit area.

 Use curtains on garage and basement windows.
 Chances are these areas don’t need the sunlight, so put up curtains or blinds for privacy and protection.
 Stowing your outdoor valuables only does so much good if they’re constantly on display!

 Install motion sensor lighting around your home, especially at entrances.
 Shine a spotlight on a potential intruder before he can even touch your doors or windows by adding extra lighting with motion detectors at entrances and especially dark corners of your home.
 If you live in an apartment, ask your landlord to install sufficient lighting in walkways and halls to eliminate dark corners.